Gliese 163: Planetary system

 In September 2012, astronomers using the HARPS instrument announced the discovery of two planets orbiting Gliese 163.
 The first planet, Gliese 163 b, is a super-Earth or mini-Neptune with an orbital period of 9 days, therefore far too hot to be considered habitable.
 However, Gliese 163 c, with an orbital period of 26 days and a minimum mass of 6.9 Earth masses, was considered to potentially be in the star's habitable zone, although it is hotter than Earth, with a temperature of 60 deg.
 C (140 deg.
 F).
 It has an eccentricity estimated to be about 0.03, giving it a fairly circular orbit.
 Evidence was also found for a third planet orbiting further out than c and b.

-In June 2013, it was concluded that at least 3 planets orbit around the star with a fourth planet being a possibility, and in a paper submitted to arXiv in June 2019, that and another planet were found, thus giving the system a total of five planets.
+In June 2013, it was concluded that at least 3 planets orbit around the star with a fourth planet being a possibility, and in a paper submitted to arXiv in June 2019, that and another planet were possibly found, thus giving the system a total of five planets, but only the first three are confirmed.